ambroise-leclerc/ETL/README.md

 **ETL** provides compile-time abstractions whose strongly typed definitions can leverage high-level information and relations about the mcu's peripherals.

-For example, type information about the PORT to which belongs a given PIN make compile-time optimization of PORT manipulation possible.
+For example, type information about the PORT to which belongs a given PIN makes compile-time optimization of PORT manipulation possible.

 ```C++
 template <typename PinRed, typename PinGreen, typename PinBlue>